 Rhinoplasty can be performed via an open approach or via a closed approach.
 The two approaches differ in the location of the incisions.
 The open approach involves an incision across the columella of the nose–the strip of skin that separates the nostrils.
 The advantage of this approach is that it allows complete visualization of all of the bony and cartilaginous structures of the nose.

 The closed approach involves several incisions that are concealed within the nose.
 This approach is useful for minor adjustments to nasal structure.
 The disadvantage of this approach is that Dr. Athré’s ability to visualize the entire surgical area is drastically reduced.
 The choice between the type of approach is based on the complexity of the repair and the enhancement required.

-Rhinoplasty is one of the most demanding surgical procedures and is one of the specialties undertaken at Athré Facial Aesthetics.
+Rhinoplasty is one of the most demanding surgical procedures and is one of the specialties undertaken at Athré Facial Plastics.
 Successful rhinoplasty requires the surgeon to take into account every variable including:

 All of these above considerations as well as a complete physical exam, and a discussion regarding the patient’s desires and aesthetic norms are part of the initial consultation.
 If you’re considering rhinoplasty, or if you are unhappy with the nose surgery results you have achieved from another surgeon and are considering revision rhinoplasty near Houston, you’ll want to contact us to learn more about how the surgery is performed and how it can improve your looks, self-confidence, and/or health.

 If you have had nasal surgery before and you are not happy with the results, read on to learn how Dr. Raghu Athré can help you achieve a satisfying outcome through revision rhinoplasty (nose surgery) at his Houston area practice.